 Your journey begins by reading through this manual.
 It contains information that is vital to preparing for a successful mission trip.
 I believe the tips provided will help alleviate any anxiety you may have about planning your trip.

-If you have any questions after reading through this manual, please email me at trips@riverwindperu.org.
-I'm happy to help in any way I can!
+Get your passport ready!
+If you have any questions after reading through this manual, please email us at ruth@riverwind.org We are happy to help in any way we can!